Supercooled Phase Transitions with Radiative Symmetry Breaking: General theoretical framework

 It is important to note that supercooling (i.e.~$\chi_0\gg T$), to be discussed in Sec.~\ref{supercool}, guarantees that we are far from the high-temperature regime for which the perturbative expansion is known to break down~\cite{Weinberg:1974hy,Linde:1980ts,Linde:1978px}, so a one-loop computation should be a good approximation for small enough couplings~\cite{Salvio:2023qgb}.
 This is because the fields that participate in the transition (that directly interact with the flat-direction field $\chi$) receive, thanks to supercooling, a zero-temperature mass that is much larger than the thermal mass and the infrared problem discussed in~\cite{Linde:1980ts,Linde:1978px} is avoided.

-Moreover, resumming the daisy graphs~\cite{Arnold:1992rz} does not change this conclusion.
-Indeed, in order to keep perturbation theory valid in this resummation one should include not only the thermally induced masses (a.k.a.~the thermal masses) as done in~\cite{Kierkla:2023von,Pascoli:2026tuu}, but also the radiatively generated ones, which are proportional to $\chi_0$, because it is necessary to organize perturbation theory around a minimum of the potential.
-Therefore, all the daisy diagrams are suppressed by the ratio $\chi_0/T$, which is large due to supercooling.
+Moreover, resumming the daisy graphs~\cite{Arnold:1992rz} does not alter this conclusion.
+The reason is the following.
+In order to keep perturbation theory valid in this resummation one should include not only the thermally induced masses (which are also known as the thermal masses) as done, for example, in~\cite{Kierkla:2023von,Pascoli:2026tuu}, but also the radiatively generated ones, which are proportional to $\chi_0$.
+Therefore, all the daisy-diagram contributions are suppressed by the ratio $\chi_0/T$, which is large due to supercooling ($T \ll \chi_0$).
+A way to see this explicitly is to organize the perturbative calculations based on these Feynman diagrams using the fields that represent the physical fluctuations around the true point of minimum of the potential, $\chi_0$.
+Indeed, this diagrammatic perturbative calculation should be organized around a minimum of the potential.
+If one does so, the masses of the particles running in the loops should include the zero-temperature contribution due to $\chi_0$.
+Such contribution makes the Bose-Einstein and Fermi-Dirac distributions exponentially small in the presence of supercooling, which is always the case in the RSB scenario, as shown in Sec.~\ref{supercool}.
+So the corresponding thermal contributions are small in a RSB scenario.
+In the theories considered in~\cite{Arnold:1992rz}, on the other hand, a different situation is examined, in which the temperature is large compared to the zero-temperature mass.

-Note that, from two loops on, Linde's problem discussed in~\cite{Linde:1980ts,Linde:1978px} can reappear because there may be some unbroken gauge symmetry that indirectly couple to $\chi$ through messenger fields.
+Note that, from two loops on, Linde's problem discussed in~\cite{Linde:1980ts,Linde:1978px} can potentially reappear because there may be some unbroken gauge symmetry that indirectly couple to $\chi$ through messenger fields.
 For example these messenger fields can be some fermions that receive a mass from $\chi$ and are charged under the unbroken gauge symmetry.
 However, once the above-mentioned resummation is performed, these higher-loop contributions are free from infrared divergences and are suppressed compared to the one-loop contribution due to loop factors, which should be present for the general validity of the loop expansion.

 Since in the RSB mechanism all $m_s^2$, as well as all $m_f^2$ and $m_v^2$, are non-negative the effective potential is guaranteed to be real.
 This is not the case in theories where symmetry breaking occurs through the standard Higgs mechanism: since the tree-level potential is not always convex some of the $m_s^2$ are necessarily negative for some field values and the effective potential acquires an imaginary part there.
 This pathology is a manifestation of the breaking of the (loop) perturbation theory: it occurs because the loop expansion is an expansion around the minima of the scalar action and the regions where the tree-level potential is not convex are too far from those minima.
 Therefore, as long as the couplings are small enough, the RSB mechanism supports the validity of perturbation theory in the calculation of the effective potential.